corankai/ai-citation-evidence-validator/README.md

 python3 -m http.server 8000
 ```

-No build step or third-party dependency is required.
+No build step is required for direct static hosting.
+The included `package.json` adds a Vite development command so the same public repository opens as a runnable StackBlitz project.

 ## Interpretation guardrails